Rahuldj2/ChatApp-with-django/README.md

 # ChatApp-with-django
 ## 1.Basic setup and Running instructions:

-Open Visual Studio code or command prompt(Instructions are written assuming python3,pip and git are already installed on your system).<br>
+PRE-REQUISITES:
+1. Visual Studio cocde
+2. Python3(pip)
+3. git bash(to clone repository)

-Now open 'New terminal' and navigate to the folder/directory where you want to clone this repository.<br>
+Open Visual Studio code and open 'New terminal' and navigate to the folder/directory where you want to clone this repository.<br>
-After this run the following commands on the terminal(if using VScode) else type the commands in CMD.
+After this run the following commands on the terminal.
 **********************************************************************************************************************************************************
 ### STEP 1: CLONE REPOSITORY
 ```